surge-synthesizer/surge/doc/How to Git.md

 If you think there's a better way to do things in this document, that's cool!
 Do them!
 If you think the document would be better by having them included in this document, that's cool!
 This document literally tells you how to change it and make a pull request.
-If you would like to share feedback about how your way is better and this is, in some sense, the Worst Git Guide Ever, hey ,maybe use that energy to close a bug instead!
+If you would like to share feedback about how your way is better and this is, in some sense, the Worst Git Guide Ever, hey, maybe use that energy to close a bug instead!
 And with that said, onwards!

 ## Before you read this document, do a build!